Smoked Sugar

 Prepare The Smoker:

-• Start your pellet grill according to manufacturer's directions at set temperature to 160 or 180f.
+1. Start your pellet grill according to manufacturer's directions at set temperature to 160 or 180f.
 If your smoker has the super smoke option, select it.

 Prepare The Sugar:

-• Spritz the sugar with a small amount of water.
+2. Spritz the sugar with a small amount of water.
 The trick is to add just enough moisture to dampen the surface of the sugar but not allow it to melt.

 Smoke The Sugar:

-• Smoke the sugar for 3-4 hours, stirring every 30 or so minutes.
+2. Smoke the sugar for 3-4 hours, stirring every 30 or so minutes.
 Less time on the smoker will equal a more delicate smoke flavor while more time will result in a stronger smoke flavor.
 Consider how you may be using the smoked sugar when determining time spent on the Traeger or Pit Boss.

-• Once smoked, remove the sugar from the smoker and allow to cool at room temperature for at least 30 minutes, stirring once of twice to dissipate the heat before transferring to an airtight container, like mason jars, for storage.
+3. Once smoked, remove the sugar from the smoker and allow to cool at room temperature for at least 30 minutes, stirring once or twice to dissipate the heat before transferring to an airtight container, like mason jars, for storage.
 If the sugar clumps together from the spritzing, just mash it lightly with a fork.
 The brown sugar will dry out and clump for sure, so it needs a little love before packaging!

 Notes